-1 To consider a Local Resolution Procedure for complaints in respect of Members.
+To consider a Local Resolution Procedure for complaints in respect of Members.
+The Executive Panel and Standards Committee have recommended that the Authority approve the procedure.

 Background

 The Public Services Ombudsman's Guidance on the Code of Conduct for Members of Local Authorities in Wales, first published in April 2010 contains the following section: